Today, we know a lot more than we did decades ago about how children learn to read. Thanks to research on the science of reading, we can use

 Structured literacy may sound similar to — or perhaps different from — other ways of teaching reading and writing.
 For that comparison, a mini history lesson can be helpful.

-You may have heard of the “reading wars,” a decades-old debate about how children best learn to read.
-Back in the 1980s and 1990s, some educators argued that phonics-based instruction, with its focus on the rules of decoding words, was the most effective.
+, was the most effective.
 Other educators said that phonics instruction bored students and didn’t build a love of reading.
 They believed in whole language — the idea that immersing kids in books helps them learn to read.

 But the “whole language” approach had opponents too.
 Opponents argued that learning to read doesn’t magically happen by putting a book in a child’s hands.
 In fact,